MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcmdispatchincomingdropparty.md

      have other parties that are still connected.
 The MCM driver originally obtained this handle as an input parameter to its
      <a href="..\ndis\nc-ndis-protocol_cm_add_party.md">ProtocolCmAddParty</a> function.

-#### - Buffer [in, optional]

-Pointer to a caller-allocated resident buffer containing additional protocol-specific data
-     received from the remote party, if any.
-Depending on the underlying medium, this pointer can be
-     <b>NULL</b>.

 #### - Size [in]